fasyuzz/fasyuzz/README.md

 - 👋 Assalamualaikum and hi hi, I’m @fasyuzz (can call 'fasyu')
-- 👾 I’m interested in machine learning, artificial intelligence and robotics
+- 👾 Machine learning, artificial intelligence and robotics
 - ⚡ My other interests are fitness, photography and music
-- 📫 How to reach me : http://www.linkedin.com/in/fatihasyuhadaazizi
+- 📫 How to reach me : http://www.linkedin.com/in/fatihasyuhadaazizi | fatihasyuhadazz@gmail.com

 <!---
 fasyuzz/fasyuzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.